 Next, fly across the US and over the Pacific Ocean and you will arrive at the Hawaii Tropical Botanical Garden in Papaikou, Hawaii.

 These four acres of tropical forests are packed full of orchids, giant bamboo, and more than 200 species of palm trees.

 In this 90 second video, you’ll travel on an elevated path past waterfalls, streams and fern forests.
 It’s a completely different feel from the first tour, and equally stunning!

 If you have a love for orchids, this is absolutely the tour you want.

 This is orchid heaven.

-The artist, of course, needs no introduction, and this picturesque garden located in Giverny, France, is said to have inspired hundreds of his paintings.
+The artist Claude Monet, of course, needs no introduction.
+This picturesque garden located in Giverny, France, is said to have inspired hundreds of his paintings.